All About Microsoft Windows And Technology !!!

 Start Windows 10 in Safe Mode

 Safe Mode is a diagnostic startup mode in Windows that loads the operating system with only essential drivers and services.
 It disables unnecessary programs and drivers, allowing you to troubleshoot and identify the cause of various system issues, including the “Driver IRQL Not Less or Equal” error.
-If due to this blue screen error windows 10 restarts frequently, start your PC in safe mode helpful.
+If due to this blue screen error windows 10 restarts frequently, starting your PC in safe mode is helpful.

 Here are different ways to start Windows 10 in safe mode.